codeimpossible/codeimpossible.github.com/_posts/2011-12-16-Stupid-Git-Trick-getting-contributor-stats.md

 When I posted those numbers on the twitters I totally ignored the fact that I was counting files that I didn&#39;t write.
 So I needed to figure out how to remove certain lines from the result *before* it gets passed into gawk.

 I found grep has a `-v` option that tells it to ignore lines that match the text supplied.
-So I can use the following in the &quot;pipeline&quot; (a chain of piped commands) to trim out the unwanted code file.
+So I can use the following in the "pipeline" (a chain of piped commands) to trim out the unwanted code file.

     grep -v public/javascripts/jquery